Why Your Click-Through Rate (CTR) Isn’t the Only Metric That Matters

 CTR = (Clicks / Impressions) × 100

 For example, if your online ad was shown 1,000 times and received 50 clicks, your CTR would be 5%.
+In this scenario, users are clicking through to a web page, such as a landing page or product page, as the next step.

 Understanding the average CTR is crucial as it serves as a performance indicator, helping advertisers gauge how their campaigns compare to industry benchmarks and identify areas for improvement.